 You might know that autumn is my favorite time of year, for several reasons.
 I am happily looking forward to the fall months here, something Portland also does consistently well.

-…so I told myself to wait until next year.
-I have enjoyed some freshness from my mom’s garden, when she brings large branches of basil that make the whole downstairs of our house smell fantastic.
+We are lucky to enjoy freshness from my mom’s garden, when she brings large branches of basil that make the whole downstairs of our house smell fantastic.

-I have enjoyed the amazingness that is Portland’s Farmers Markets, and I have bought heirloom tomatoes all season long.
+Portland has fantastic Farmers Markets.
+I buy heirloom tomatoes all season long.
 I cannot get enough – the flavor is out of this world, and I cannot begin to describe it honorably.

 Many of these heirlooms are eaten as is – yes, like an apple.
 I have sliced them onto sandwiches, I have made them into simple fresh salads.